ann82/dv_assistant/README.md

 - Customizable Tavily response formatting with required fields always present
 - **Improved Railway deployment with enhanced startup script and error handling**

+## Intent Classification and Off-Topic Detection

+The assistant uses a robust intent classification system:

+- **On-topic detection:** Only queries containing domestic violence-related keywords (e.g., shelter, abuse, legal, counseling, protection, etc.) are considered on-topic and classified into specific support intents (find_shelter, legal_services, counseling_services, etc.).
+- **Off-topic detection:** All other queries (including medical, entertainment, weather, sports, jokes, and general help requests without context) are automatically classified as `off_topic`.
+- **Fallback logic:** If the OpenAI API is unavailable, a pattern-matching fallback classifier is used, ensuring reliability.
+- **Comprehensive test coverage:** The system includes tests for medical, entertainment, and generic queries to ensure only relevant queries are handled as on-topic.

+See the test suite and intentClassifier.js for details.

 ## Railway Deployment

 The system is optimized for Railway deployment with enhanced error handling and startup procedures: